Xeris Pharmaceuticals begins Phase 2 trial for glucagon in Type 1 diabetes patients

 Dr. Ronnie Aronson, the principal investigator of the EIH trial, emphasized the significance of this research, noting the lack of approved treatments for exercise-induced hypoglycemia.
 He stated, “Many individuals with diabetes treated with insulin experience EIH and the complexity of managing it is a major barrier to the adoption of regular physical activity.
 And unfortunately, today there are no approved therapies to prevent EIH.
 This research will help us understand the potential for ready-to-use glucagon to offer real-world benefit in reducing or preventing these challenging events during exercise.”

-Xeris Pharmaceuticals is expecting to release the top-line results from this phase 2 trial in the second half of 2019.
+Xeris Pharmaceuticals is expecting to release the top-line results from this in the second half of 2019.
 The outcomes of this trial could be pivotal for advancing the company’s ready-to-use glucagon as a therapeutic option for Type 1 diabetes patients who struggle with exercise-induced hypoglycemia, potentially opening new doors for better management of the disease.

 Discover more from Business-News-Today.com